-In my last commentary (I know it was quite a while ago,) I suggested that everyone walks into a room with one or several strikes against you before you’ve said or done anything.
+In my last commentary, I suggested that everyone walks into a room with one or several strikes against you before you’ve said or done anything.
 I urged you to be more prepared by accepting your ‘strikes’ rather than hide them or denying their existence.
 While we’d like to think we walk into the room as Oz, it is almost certain that you are far more exposed than that by your mere presence.
 So wouldn’t it be a far more optimal strategy to utilize your time and resources on your substance and product rather than futilely trying to project some image you think others might find powerful?

 While most of us strive to be diplomatic yet still stumble on political correctness, most cannot eradicate over override their internal prejudices.
 Yet, we waste incalculable amounts of our time and intellectual capacities trying to get people to ‘feel’ or think in a certain way.
 Talk about a complete waste of time!
-People are going to feel and believe what they will you aren’t going to change a lifetime of conditioning because you need to demand your ‘rightness.’
+People are going to feel and believe what they will.
+You aren’t going to change a lifetime of conditioning because you feel the need to demand your ‘rightness.’

-How about evolving to an acceptance of ourselves as whatever image is behind the curtain?
+How about evolving into an acceptance of ourselves as whatever image is behind the curtain?
 That way, we can strive to be smarter about our development needs, and learn to leverage the power in the genuine strengths that we have.
 After all, there is a reason they tell you on airlines to put your own oxygen mask on first before assisting others.
 Be secure enough and smart enough to know what you don’t know.
-So you don’t get exposed as ignorant.
+Otherwise, you risk being exposed as ignorant.
 Instead, learn from the expertise in others so you can be a good thinker about deriving meaningful solutions.
 And for that which you do know, be thoughtful enough to understand that you couldn’t possibly know it all.
-Then you are open to the evolution and dynamics that experience and changing marketplaces can bring.
-That will make you an effective leader who stokes innovation and builds significant long-term value.
+Then you are open to the evolution and innovation that experience and dynamic marketplaces bring.
+That will make you an effective leader who stokes opportunity and builds significant long-term value.
 And isn’t that so much better than Oz?